stevenwaterman/stevenwaterman.github.io/_posts/2020-02-10-embrace-your-obsessions.md

 I had a week's notice before the talk, and thankfully had nothing else to do.
 After spending every available moment working on it, I finished my version of Minesweeper with a few hours to spare.
 It forced you to act like an algorithmic solver, manually combining and clearing constraints.
-I called it `Minesweeper Constrained`, and it served its purpose - though it wasn't exactly efficient.
+I called it <code>Minesweeper Constrained</code>, and it served its purpose - though it wasn't exactly efficient.

 You can view the [source code on GitHub](https://github.com/stevenwaterman/Minesweeper-Constrained) or try a [live version of the game on my website](http://minesweeper.stevenwaterman.uk).